 Yes.
 All US poker sites deal tournaments, including sit and gos.

-Do legal poker sites have deposit bonuses?
+Do poker sites have deposit bonuses?

 Yes.
 Most online poker rooms offer players a deposit match.